vinceliuice/Matcha-gtk-theme/README.md

 ## Install

 Double-click to open that script file,
-OrOpen the terminal at current directory.
+Or open the terminal at current directory.

 Run